-A7.2 Entries per University - STUDENT FORMULA 2018 Competitions - Registering Teams - For the purposes of registering and competing, a Universities team are considered to be separate and independent entities if they are from a different campus.
-A university may register as many teams in the same competition; however only one team per university campus will be selected for the final event based on their performance and university recommendation.
+A7.2 Entries per University - STUDENT FORMULA Competitions - Registering Teams - For the purposes of registering and competing, a Universities team are considered to be separate and independent entities if they are from a different campus.
+A university may register as many teams in the same competition.